kevin-orr/Groovy/Java.8.streams.DZone.article/README.md

 Groovy in nature (oh, here's a disclaimer - I'm relatively new to Groovy so I'm sure there's plenty of better and more efficient ways of doing it in Groovy).

-This was a nice way to learn more about streams while also learning some more about Groovy.
+This was a nice way to learn more about streams while also learning some more about Groovy collections.

 So, for example, here's a snippet from the article that finds winners of Tours that were 3500 km or less: